gavin0100/FourLeavesShoeDocker/knowledge/explaination.md

     volumes:
       - elk-logs:/app/logs
       // Mount the elk-logs volume to the /app/logs folder.
 This allows the container to read the log files stored in the back-end container.
+      // if the /app/logs folder doesn't exist, Docker will automatically create the /app/logs directory.

       - ./logstash/logstash.conf:/logstash_dir/logstash.conf
       // Copy the logstash.conf file from the host to the container.
 This file is used to run and connect the Logstash container with the Elasticsearch container.